RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 </div>
 <br/>

-You will see the characteristic petal shapes in all combinations of embedding and attention frequencies.
-However, notice that when the attention frequency (alpha) is lower than the embedding frequency, you get petals that overlap, whereas when it's above, you get petals that don't overlap.
+You will see the characteristic **petal shapes** in all combinations of embedding and attention frequencies.
+Though not super relevant, I'd point out that when the attention frequency (alpha) is lower than the embedding frequency, you get petals that overlap, whereas when it's above, you get petals that don't overlap.

 > A friend Jacob said they're reminiscent of trigonometric polar graphs; indeed, the construction of these curves are different but quite similar, and I wonder if there is some profound connection here.

 # 6.2.
-Petals in Attention Outputs (z)?
+Petals in Attention Outputs (z; before `W_O`)?

-The above curves are theoretical predictions for what the outputs $z$ look like when the attention values are periodic with some frequency (`alpha`) and the embeddings are periodic with some other frequency (`embedding freq`), when we fix token `a` and vary token `b`.
-Let's see if we can actually find these petal shapes in the actual $z$ values for `a = 70` (arbitrarily chosen) and `b in range(113)`.
+**The above curves are theoretical predictions** for what the outputs $z$ look like when the attention values are periodic with some frequency (`alpha`) and the embeddings are periodic with some other frequency (`embedding freq`), when we fix token `a` and vary token `b`. **Let's see if we can actually find these petal shapes in the actual $z$ values for `a = 70` (arbitrarily chosen) and `b in range(113)`.**

 ## Example: Head 1 on 4 Hz Circle Subspace

-The above section is a theoretical prediction on what the attention outputs should look like if we were to plot them all for all 113 pairs `(a = 70, b) for b in range(113)`.
 In visualizing the attention outputs $z$ (not $o$, i.e. just before applying $W_O$), we have two decisions:
 - Which head's outputs to visualize?
 - Which 2D subspace to visualize?

-We'll pick the simplest option of looking at Head 1 (because its attention values are simply periodic in only 4 Hz), and visualize the 2D subspace corresponding to the 4 Hz circle in the embedding space.
+We'll start with the simplest option of looking at Head 1 (because its attention values are simply periodic in only 4 Hz), and visualize the 2D subspace corresponding to the 4 Hz circle in the embedding space.
 Now, what does this mean?

 Remember that **to visualize the 4 Hz circle in the embedding space, we had to use the fourier coefficients to figure out 2 directions to use as our 2D axes**: